 Toys are not the only thing toddler parents complain about; clothes, travel cups, and dishes also cause plenty of complaints.
 Toddlers outgrow their clothes quickly, so though your little one's clothes are labeled 2T and 3T, you will still feel like you are buying more clothes every few months.

 Travel cups are also infinitely frustrating because toddlers find more creative ways to bust their cups, bite through straws, or otherwise cause "spill-proof" cups to leak.
-One quick option is to opt for cups made fully from silicone, which is bite, toss, chuck, drop, and dishwasher-resistant.
+One quick option is to choose cups made fully from silicone, which are bite-, toss-, chuck-, drop-, and dishwasher-resistant.

-Toddlers can learn to use normal dishes, but having a set of toddler-proof dishes is fantastic when your attention is divided between multiple kids.
+TToddlers can learn to use regular dishes, but having a set of toddler-proof dishes is especially helpful when your attention is divided among multiple kids.
 Again, opting for the more expensive but super durable and versatile silicone dishes will ultimately give you less worry and more bang for your buck.

 In a Nutshell